 |MIS Generated Codes|

-Note: Hardship for Sponsorship Undertaking Default are eligible for Direct Deposit.
-This exception code cannot be used for this hardship category.
+are eligible for direct deposit.
+This exception code K cannot be used for these hardship categories.

 Note: Direct Deposit is available to all LTC recipients but Direct Deposit should only be considered if appropriate based on a client's individual circumstances